stefanbeller/lpc/source/docs/styleguide.rst

 Color
 -----

+* Dithering should be used sparingly if at all.
+None of the base artwork has dithering.
 * Don't reach for that RGB color selector.
 See that #00ff00 swatch that you're thinking about using for grass?
 Don't do it!
 If your color has a zero as any of the RGB components, it's probably not a good color to use.
 * No colors are pure.
 Saturation should be high, but no #00FF00 for green please..
 * To put it simply, don't think of colors in terms of numbers.
 Use the HSV color picker.
 * Your light to dark color ramps should *never* all have the same hue.
   Vary the hue and saturation a bit as you go from light to dark, or your objects will look flat.